robbryan/powershell-toolbox/docs/Generate-Password.md

 [System.Web.Security.Membership]::GeneratePassword($length, $numNonAlphaChars)
 ```

-However, *LoadWithPartialName()* has been decrecated, and so the script now uses Add-Type.
+However, *LoadWithPartialName()* has been deprecated, and so the script now uses Add-Type.